 The kids are older now and help with organizing the house.
 Not only with their room, but other common areas as well.

-Since we’ve started a daily cleaning routine, the kids have been more helpful.
+Since I’ve started a daily cleaning routine, the kids have been more helpful.
 It’s amazing how much they learn by example.

 Aside from taking five minutes to decompress every day, it’s important to think of other ways you can lighten the load.